hxuu/blog/content/ctf/n0ps25/casinops.md

 Reflecting on the CSV export feature, we note that **username** and **email** values are injected directly into a template that generates the CSV.

-Knowing that flask uses Jinja2 as its templating engine, we can test this as follows:
+Knowing that flask uses Jinja2 as its templating engine, we can test for [SSTI](https://portswigger.net/web-security/server-side-template-injection) as follows:

 ```
 username={{ 7*7 }}&email={% if True %}AA{% endif %}&password=something